Combining T-learning and DR-learning: a framework for oracle-efficient estimation of causal contrasts: Numerical experiments

 In the third experiment, we compare the performance of EP-learner for log-CRR estimation with that of the T-learner and of the IPW-based E-learner introduced in \cite{JiangEntropy}.
 We did not consider learners based on the one-step debiased risk estimator due to the nonconvexity of its corresponding loss function.
 The base-learner MARS was omitted for all causal learners as the \texttt{R} package \texttt{earth} does not support non-binary outcomes for logistic regression.
 For similar reasons, we used the \texttt{xgboost} (rather than the \texttt{ranger}) implementation of random forests.
 Apart from these changes, the base statistical learning algorithms used for the causal learners were the same as those used for CATE estimation.

 For each experimental setup and sample size $n\in\{500,1000,2000, 3000, 4000,5000\}$, we generated 1000 simulated datasets.
-The Monte Carlo empirical mean squared error was computed for each of the EP-learner and its competitors.
+The Monte Carlo empirical mean squared error was computed for each EP-learner and its competitors.
 Results for the CATE experiments with a complex functional form and moderate treatment overlap are displayed in Figure \ref{figSim:CATELowDimMain}, whereas results for the log-CRR experiment with limited and moderate treatment overlap are shown in Figure \ref{figSim:CRRMain}.
 Results for simple causal contrasts and settings with limited treatment overlap are qualitatively similar and summarized in Appendix~\ref{appendix::experiments}.

-In all experimental settings and simulation scenarios, the EP-learner performed at least as well as --- and in some cases, better than --- all other methods considered.
-In the case of CATE learners based on generalized additive models, the EP-learner and DR-learner had comparable performance across all sample sizes.
-However, for more flexible algorithms, such as tree-based learners and MARS, the EP-learner significantly outperformed DR-learner in mean squared error across all settings, even for large sample sizes.
-For instance, in the CATE experiments with \texttt{xgboost}, the EP-learner reduced the mean squared error approximately three-fold compared to DR-learner at sample size $n=5000$.
+In most experimental settings and simulation scenarios, EP-learner performed at least as well as---and in some cases better than---all other methods considered, particularly when using tree-based methods.
+In the case of CATE learners based on GAMs, EP-learner and DR-learner had comparable performance across all sample sizes.
+However, the R-learner and T-learner outperformed EP-learner and DR-learner for GAM with $d=3$, suggesting that plug-in estimation and overlap weighting were beneficial for improving efficiency in this case.
+For more flexible algorithms, such as tree-based learners and MARS, EP-learner significantly outperformed DR-learner in mean squared error across all settings, even for large sample sizes.
+For instance, in the CATE experiments with \texttt{xgboost}, EP-learner reduced the mean squared error approximately three-fold compared to DR-learner at sample size $n=5000$.
 In all CATE experiments, R-learner and causal forests performed well.
 In the CATE experiment with covariate dimension $d=3$, the \texttt{ranger} and \texttt{xgboost} EP-learners exhibited better mean squared error than R-learner and causal forests across all settings and sample sizes.
-In the CATE experiment with covariate dimension $d=20$, causal forests slightly outperformed the \texttt{ranger} and \texttt{xgboost} EP-learners for smaller sample sizes, but the EP-learners perform best for larger sample sizes.
-In the log-CRR experiments, we found that the EP-learners generally performed as well or better than the T-learner, depending on the degree of treatment overlap.
-The IPW-learner exhibited significantly worse performance than the EP-learner in most settings.
+In the CATE experiment with covariate dimension $d=20$, causal forests slightly outperformed the \texttt{ranger} and \texttt{xgboost} EP-learners for smaller sample sizes, but EP-learners perform best for larger sample sizes.
+In the log-CRR experiments, we found that EP-learners generally performed as well or better than the T-learner, depending on the degree of treatment overlap.
+The IPW-learner exhibited significantly worse performance than EP-learner in most settings.